 Are miniature horses really service

 animals under the ADA?

 The answer is yes… but there are some considerations that do not apply to dogs.
-The revised Title II and Title III regulations that went into effect on March15, 2011 require public entities to modify their policies to allow service miniature horses whenever it is reasonable to do so.
-However, the revised definition of a service animal in the Title II and III regulations only refer to dogs as meeting the definition critera.
-This has created some confusion regarding whether or not public places have to treat miniature horses as service animals.
-Miniature horses, although not included in the definition of a service animal, are specifically listed in the regulations as the one animal that may be used as an exception to a dog.
-A miniature horse then, just like a dog, meets the criteria of service animal when it has been individually trained to perform work or a specific task for the benefit of an individual with a disability.
+The revised definition of a service animal in the Title II and III regulations, which went into effect on March 15, 2011, only includes dogs in the definition of a service animal.
+However, miniature horses, although not included in the definition of a service animal, are specifically listed in the regulations as the one animal that may be used as an exception to a dog.
+A miniature horse, then, meets the definition criteria of service animal when it has been individually trained to perform work or a specific task for the benefit of an individual with a disability.

 Public entities should assess whether it is reasonable to allow a miniature horse into their facilities based on four factors:

 - Whether the miniature horse is housebroken,

 - If the miniature horse is under the owner's control